byvalentino/kafka-flink-exercise-windfarm/README.md

 | PyFlink import error | Run inside `pyflink-runner` container, not on host |
 | verify script fails | Read the FAIL message — it tells you exactly what's wrong |
 | Everything broken | `bash rescue.sh` |

+The repository has been generated with Github Copilot assistance.